 as well as on the synthesis of high-speed lossy and lossless data-compression algorithms.

-He has co-authored over 120 peer-reviewed scientific publications, which have
+He has co-authored more than 120 peer-reviewed scientific publications, which have

 Martin is a distinguished member of the ACM and a senior member of the IEEE.

-I am always looking for creative and motivated students at all levels who are interested in working on these and related topics with me.
+I am always looking for creative and motivated students who are interested in working on these and related topics with me.
 Please contact me if you are interested.